 Well, at their core, both of these pieces of hardware are quite similar.
 Both are vital for every computer, and both are processing units – a processor.

 The graphics card (or GPU), however, is designed specifically for particular tasks.
-Typically, this involves accelerating the rendering and processing of graphics/visuals, like YouTube videos, 3D models/scenes in Blender, and graphics in video games.
+Typically, this involves accelerating the rendering and processing of graphics/visuals, like YouTube videos, 3D models/scenes in Blender, and visuals in video games.

 Naturally, modern GPUs are more advanced than before, enabling them to handle various tasks like decoding, encoding, and plenty more.